-A Member who is not clinically active may have Affiliate status with the Hospital.
-Members in this category shall not be requested to meet in-Hospital activity requirements for reappointment and shall be required to submit information for appointment and reappointment as described in the Policy Manual.
+A Member who is not clinically active may have affiliation with the Hospital in the following subcategories.
+Members in this category shall not be requested to meet in-Hospital activity requirements for Provisional status or reappointment and shall be required to submit information for appointment and reappointment as described in the Policy Manual.

-- 4.3.1 Consists of Practitioners qualified for Membership who only want to visit their own patients and participate in a limited way in the activities of the Hospital and its Medical Staff. - a.
-May visit their patients only in the capacity of advisor and may communicate with the attending or other treating Practitioners but may not examine the patient. - b.
-Do not have Privileges, pay dues, or vote. - c.
-Cannot document in the medical record, including orders or progress notes. - d.
-Are encouraged to attend staff meetings of the Department to which they are assigned. - e.
-May attend all professional educational programs of the Medical Staff or Hospital and may serve on committees if requested and if the Affiliate Member agrees; and - f.
-Are not subject to FPPE or OPPE requirements.
+- 4.5.1 Visiting Subcategory.
+Consists of Practitioners qualified for Membership who only want to visit their own patients and participate in a limited way in the activities of the Hospital and its Medical Staff. - a.
+May visit their patients only in the capacity of advisor and may communicate with the attending or other treating Practitioners, but may not examine the patient; - b.
+Do not have Privileges, pay dues, or vote; - c.
+Cannot document in the medical record, including orders, or progress notes: - d.
+Are encouraged to attend staff meetings of the Service to which they are assigned; - e.
+May attend all professional educational programs of the Medical Staff or Hospital and may serve on committees if requested and if the Visiting Member agrees; - f.
+Are not subject to FPPE or OPPE requirements. - 4.5.2 Honorary subcategory.
+Former Primary Active or Associate Active category Members who have retired from medical practice, but who wish to retain affiliation with the Hospital may request appointment to Honorary category. - a.
+May attend appropriate Service or Medical Staff meetings and professional educational programs; - b.
+May serve on committees if requested and desired by the Member; - c.
+Do not hold Privileges, pay dues or vote; - d.
+Are not subject to FPPE or OPPE requirements; and - e.
+May not visit patients or document in the medical record, including orders or progress notes. - 4.5.3 Medical Administrative Subcategory. - a.
+Practitioners who meet on the basic qualifications set forth in Article III and are Medical Administrative Officers; - b.
+May attend appropriate Service or Medical Staff meetings and professional educational programs; - c.
+May and serve and vote as a member of a committee and serve and vote as chair of a special or ad hoc committee (but not standing committee), if requested and desired by the Member; - d.
+Do not hold Privileges, pay dues, or vote at Medical Staff meetings;